lambdaclass/concrete/docs/CONST_GENERICS_V1.md

 ## Forcing conditions (when to build)

-Build V1 when any ONE of these appears in a real workload (not a symmetry argument):
+Marker: **DESIGNED / DEFERRED — workload-gated.** Build V1 when any ONE of these appears in a real workload (not a symmetry argument):

 - A program needs the **same** fixed-capacity container type at **two or more** capacities, and over-provisioning to a single max wastes meaningful stack/space